Teach kids how to pack their own healthy balanced lunch while they are young and they will have that habit for life!

 I learned my lesson early in my parenting.
 My oldest son traded the ENTIRE lunch I made for him for a single piece of candy!
 (I believe it was a single candy corn!) ha ha..
 At that moment I decided to let them decide what they were going to put in their own lunches, as long as it met my standards of course!
-From that was born our required checklist.
+This is the checklist they use to choose from:

-Each lunch, I needed them to have a grain, protein, vegetable, and a fruit.
-I had a chart similar to this one hanging on our fridge for their reference for many years.
-They would refer to it for ideas, and then make their lunch.
+Each lunch, they need to choose a grain, protein, vegetable, and a fruit.
+They refer to it for ideas, and then make their lunch.
 This is the best way to avoid the problem of packing 3 granola bars and nothing else, or forgetting a veggie.